 It may seem like a technicality but the difference between a discount and an award may be what prompted some card issuers to start sending 1099s to high-earning cardholders.

 Most notably, Citi made headlines in 2012 after sending 1099 forms to some of its ThankYou Rewards members.
-The company also includes a notice in the fine print for the program saying rewards may be reported to the IRS as miscellaneous income.
+The company also includes a notice in the fine print for their reward credit card offers saying rewards may be reported to the IRS as miscellaneous income.

 "Citibank issued a 1099 [for sign-on bonuses] because it was an incentive to open an account which is different than earning miles from a flight or purchase," notes Wheeler.
 "There is a distinction between miles earned and miles awarded as incentive to open an account."